 - Extra lego to create attachments to complete challenges

 - One laptop with power cord/adapter

 - A Multi power board for charging robot and laptop

-- An adult supervisor who will remain with the team/s on competition day.
+- Your teacher, who will remain with the team/s on competition day.
 (One adult required per 2 teams.)

 8.45 am Registration